|a. Under 12||FOC|

-(i) Any headstone may only be erected or positioned a minimum of twelve months following a burial internment.
+(i) Any headstone may only be erected or positioned a minimum of twelve months following a burial interment.

-(ii) Any memorial plaque may be erected three months following an internment.
+(ii) Any memorial plaque may be erected three months following an interment.
 The Clerk must be contacted in advance of any installation to confirm an available date.